SwingGuy1024/SecurityQuestion/README.md

 ### Method Three: `/admin/methodThree/`

 This one proves that security is working.
 It requires authentication with a role of ADMIN, but the role gets set to UNKNOWN, so it fails.
 This is the one failure mode that works correctly, returning a 403, with the response body below.
-But if an `authenticationEntryPoint` is installed, it never sees it, because the application doesn't throw an exception.
+But the `authenticationEntryPoint` doesn't get called in this case, because the application doesn't throw an exception.

     {
       "timestamp": "2021-02-07T08:52:47.270+00:00",